-I made a bent lamination chair, where the pieces a unique curve to result in a most comfortable and ergonomic chair.
+I made a bent lamination chair, where each piece holds a unique curve that results in a most comfortable and ergonomic chair.
 It is made up of 10 wood pieces and 3 metal fixtures.

 It can be fully disassembled if needed, for ease of transporting, or replacing of parts.